German language courses, German language skills and certificates

 Level B1 must be achieved in each part of the examination for these certificates.

 A placement test will take place at the University’s Language Centre before the courses begin (early April for the summer semester and early October for the winter semester).
 The test determines whether you are admitted to the course.
 This test is subject to a 25 euro fee.
 If the number of applications is higher than the available places, the participants will be selected based on the test results.
-Students who are not admitted to the University’s language course can attend a language course at a private language institutes.
+Students who are not admitted to the University’s language course can attend a language course at a private language institute.

-If you intend to attend a Master’s degree programme after completing the course, please direct your application for the German course to the Master’s Office:
+If you intend to attend a Master’s degree programme immediately after completing the course, please direct your application for the German course to the Master’s Office:

 Masterbüro Referat L4

-German language courses for beginners
+No German courses for beginners